Menil Collection: The Byzantine Fresco Chapel

-Located in a separate building near the main collection, the Byzantine Fresco Chapel formerly housed two 13th century Byzantine church frescoes, an apse semi-dome of the Virgin Panagia and a dome featuring a depiction of Christ known as Christ Pantocrator.
-After having been removed from a church in Lysi in Turkish-occupied North Cyprus by the illegal art trade, they were recovered during the 1980s.
+Located in a separate building near the main collection, the Byzantine Fresco Chapel formerly housed two 13th century Byzantine church frescoes, an apse semi-dome of the Virgin Panagia and a dome featuring a depiction of Christ, known as Christ Pantocrator.
+After having been removed from a church in Lysi (in Turkish-occupied North Cyprus) by the illegal art trade, they were recovered during the 1980s.
 According to the museum, they were the only such frescoes in the Americas.
 They were held at the museum by agreement with their owners, the Church of Cyprus.

 In September 2011 the Menil Collection announced that the frescoes would be permanently returned to Cyprus in February 2012, an example of art repatriation.
 In January 2015, the Menil disclosed its plans to reuse the former consecrated chapel space as a site for long-term contemporary installation work.
 The first exhibition in the reopened space is "The Infinity Machine", a new work commissioned by the Menil by Janet Cardiff and George Bures Miller.

 Cy Twombly Gallery

 In 1992, Renzo Piano was commissioned by Dominique de Menil to build a small, independent pavilion dedicated to the work of Cy Twombly, Jr. in the grounds of the Menil Collection.
 In contrast to the Menil’s main museum building and the surrounding bungalows, the Cy Twombly Gallery is built of sand-colored block concrete, is square in plan and contains nine galleries.
-Similar to the main museum, it is lit through the roof, but here with an external canopy of louvers, shading the sloping, hipped glass roof, below which a fabric ceiling diffuses the light, giving a reduced intensity of around 300 lux.
+Similar to the main museum, it is lit through the roof, with an external canopy of louvers, a sloping, hipped glass roof, and a fabric ceiling (to diffuse the light).
+The gift of works by Cy Twombly was announced in January 2025, comprising two paintings, described as "early keystones," and 121 drawings, from the Cy Twombly Foundation.